amaanvania/Tussle/README.md

 # Tussle

 ## Overview
 Tussle is a virtual robot developed in Java using the XoBot API to compete in a tournament on ikov.io.
-The robot was trained through extensive combat with real players, optimizing its decision-making algorithms to achieve top-tier performance.
+The robot was trained through extensive combat with real players, optimizing its decision-making abilities to achieve top-tier performance.

 ## Features
 - **Virtual Robot Implementation**: Built using the XoBot API to engage in competitive combat.